 BMBS, BMedSci, MRCGP.
 Dr Wing qualified from the University of Nottingham in 2013.
 Her clinical interests include Sexual and Reproductive Health, Women’s Health and Dermatology.
 She is also interested in Education and is responsible for teaching medical students at the practice.
 In her free time she enjoys playing netball and walking her dog in the Cotswolds.

 Most years St George’s Surgery has a doctor who is in their final training to become a GP.
 These are fully qualified doctors who have gained experience in hospital medicine, but are now gaining general practice experience.

 They are an integral part of our team and will be seeing patients in the surgery and at home.
-Doctors Chapple and Borras are our GP trainers and oversees their training.
+Doctors Chapple, Borras, and Wing are our GP trainers and oversees their training.
 Part of the Registrars’ training and assessment requires the use of video evidence of their consultation skills.

 On occasions we will request that consultations with the Registrar be video recorded.